-You can opt to study this course at either our Bournemouth or Yeovil campus.
+- Apply to study based at either our Bournemouth or our Yeovil Campus

 Not sure which nursing course is for you?
 Read our guide to nursing courses at BU.